 SOLR must be reachable from all joex and all rest server components.

 Both components must have access to a SQL database.
-The SQL database contains all data (including binary files) and is the central component of docspell.
+The SQL database contains all data (including binary files by default) and is the central component of docspell.
 Docspell has support these databases:

 The H2 database is an interesting option for personal and mid-size setups, as it requires no additional work.
 It is integrated into docspell and works really well out of the box.
 It is also configured as the default database.

-For large installations, PostgreSQL or MariaDB is recommended.
+For larger installations, PostgreSQL is recommended.
 Create a database and a user with enough privileges (read, write, create table) to that database.